-Selecting a Product Stage helps backers understand how far along your Technology and Innovation product is in the development cycle before they contribute.
-If you're funding the creation of a hardware product (if it has a power supply), Product Stages allow you to select your current stage of development and display it on your campaign page.
+Selecting a Product Stage helps backers understand how far along your Tech & Innovation perk is in the development cycle before they contribute.
+If you're funding the creation of a hardware product (if your perk has a power supply), Product Stages allow you to select your current stage of development and display it on your campaign page.
 Product Stages do not apply to films, apps, creative media or similar categories.

 Please note that Indiegogo retains the right to rescind a Product Stage badge at any time.

-If you have a campaign that falls under the Technology and Innovation category and it is a hardware product, then yes!
-You can select your Product Stage on the Basics tab of your Campaign Editor.
+If you have a campaign that falls under the Tech & Innovation category and your perk is a hardware product, then your campaign is eligible to opt-in to Product Stages!
+To opt-in, you will need to select your Product Stage on the Basics tab of your Campaign Editor.

-How do I know I know if my product is hardware?
+How do I know if my perk would be considered a hardware item?

-Here are a few products that do not need a Product Stage:
+Here are a few perks that do notcurrently qualify for Product Stages:

 - Non-electric homeware (Pillows, Chairs, Hammocks, etc.)

 The 4 Product Stage categories are approved in the following chronological order.
 Please note that all Tech & Innovation campaigns that have opted-in to Product Stages will default automatically to Concept Stage.

 Concept: You have an idea for a physical perk that you are planning to create but you have not yet created a physical prototype.
 You may have mockups, drawings, or 3D renderings demonstrating the perk’s appearance or functionality once produced.
 Very basic prototypes (such as those composed of clay, wood, or paper) can also demonstrate that your campaign is in the Concept stage.

 Prototype: You have a working version of your physical perk.
 Your video successfully demonstrates the performance of core functions and working features as described in your campaign story.
 To be approved for the Prototype stage, you must provide the following: